There's a lot of information to absorb when you're in the research stage of your boobie journey! Like, what is a seroma?

 Following post-op advice is the best thing you can do to help prevent a seroma.

 Prevention is always better than cure, so your plastic surgeon will minimize the chances of excess fluid following surgery by being as precise as possible, and by possibly using compression bandages/garments and/or drains.

 A small seroma will will usually be naturally reabsorbed back in to your body.
 Your surgeon may ask you to attend further follow-up appointments to monitor it.

 A larger seroma may require intervention by your plastic surgeon.
 The fluid is drained (called aspiration) using a needle.
 A needle so close to your implant can be quite a worrying thing so an ultrasound is usually used to help your surgeon guide the needle.

 It's an easy procedure though and your plastic surgeon should be able to do it in their office.

 If you have any concerns about swelling or even suspect seroma don't second guess it!
 Always consult with your surgeon.

 The reason a seroma can be a problem (other than pain/discomfort) is that fluid hanging around in the surgical area is a breeding ground for bacteria.
 And you definitely don’t want an infection.

-An untreated seroma after a BA can lead to capsular contracture (another possible BA complication).
+An untreated seroma after a breast augmentation can lead to capsular contracture (another possible breast implants complication).
 So, don’t be surprised if you have a seroma if you’re prescribed a further course of antibiotics.